dmorales21/dbt-core/docs/arch/adr-003-versioning-branching-strategy.md

 We need a versioning strategy that allows us to to convey to users the confidence and stability of code they are installing.
 We want a versioning strategy that allows users to try out new changes, and experiment with them to get early feedback.
 We want to make sure users can also get a preview of new features we are working on, so they can incorporate these changes into their work as soon as possible.

 We need a branching strategy to support the goals of the versioning strategy.
-We do not want to have to stop development to `main` as we await a release.
-We also don't want to have everything in `main` to go into every release.
-Because of this we can leverage branches to ensure what changes are going into what release and be deliberate about those changes.
+We do not want to have to stop development on `main` as we await a release, nor do we want every change in `main` published in every release.
+Using branches, we can decide which changes go into which release.

 ## Requirements
 The following are requirements that must be met for releasing dbt: